 Call for Papers

-CSQIEP invites abstract submissions for paper presentation at two CSQIEP-sponsored sessions at the 2022 ASSA/AEA Meeting in Boston.
-These sessions will be the inaugural sessions officially sponsored by the AEA for CSQIEP.
+CSQIEP invites abstract submissions for paper presentation at two CSQIEP-sponsored sessions at the 2023 ASSA/AEA Meeting in New Orleans.
+These sessions will be the second annual sessions officially sponsored by the AEA for CSQIEP.
 One session will be focused on LGBTQ+ economics related topics.
 Any economics paper addressing LGBTQ+ populations would be appropriate.
-The other session will be focused on papers in Economic History and Development Economics with LGBTQ+ authors.
+The other session will be focused on papers in Labor Economics, broadly defined (macro or micro labor).

-To have research considered for the CSQIEP-sponsored sessions at the 2022 AEA Meeting, the Corresponding Author must email the following information to: firstname.lastname@example.org.
+To have research considered for the CSQIEP-sponsored sessions at the 2023 AEA Meeting, the Corresponding Author must send an abstract and the following information:

 - LGBTQ-related Topics